Defence of the Reich: New enemy

-The entry of the United States into World War II on 11 December 1941 after Hitler's declaration of war, was an unwelcome shock for the OKL.
+The entry of the United States into World War II on 11 December 1941 after Hitler's declaration of war was an unwelcome shock for the OKL.
 For the first year, the expected all-out offensive against German targets did not come.
-Fully half of the Luftwaffe was assigned to the Eastern Front and its most powerful air command, Luftflotte 4 supported Operation Blue the Army's drive towards the Stalingrad and into Caucasus.
-In the North Africa campaign, the Luftwaffe was losing air superiority, the RAF was increasing its fighter sweeps over France and its night bombing campaign of German cities was starting to increase in intensity.
-In May 1942, the bombing of Cologne had given the RAF its first success.
-Despite this the defence of German air space was given low priority as the Reich expanded on all fronts.
+Fully half of the Luftwaffe was assigned to the Eastern Front and its most powerful air command, Luftflotte 4, supported Case (operation) Blue, the Army's drive towards the Stalingrad and into the Caucasus.
+In the North Africa campaign, the Luftwaffe was losing air superiority, the RAF was increasing its fighter sweeps over France, and its night bombing campaign of German cities was starting to increase in intensity.
+In May 1942, the bombing of Cologne with 1000 bombers had given the RAF its first success.
+Despite this, the defence of German air space was given low priority as the Reich expanded on all fronts.
 On 16 May, in a conference, Hermann Göring made a rare perceptive observation.
 He noted that if enemy bomber formations started penetrating the German fighter defence at the Channel coast, there was "nothing left in Germany to oppose them".
 This was correct, but at that time the lack of any mass attacks by the USAAF units arriving in Europe and the failure of RAF bombing in daylight meant few senior commanders were concerned with this development.

 The two USAAF Air Forces that bore the burden of the fighting in the European theatre were the Eighth Air Force and the Fifteenth Air Force.
 The American groups were equipped with Boeing B-17 Flying Fortress and the Consolidated B-24 Liberator heavy bombers.
 The B-24 had a superior speed, range and bomb load to the B-17, but it could not maintain formation in altitudes above 21000 ft making it more vulnerable to AAA and fighter attack.

 The American command did not see the need for long-range fighters in 1942, and like Bomber Command in the early war period, believed the bomber would always get through.
 On that understanding, there was no rush to develop fighter aircraft of this type.
 The twin-engined mid-range Lockheed P-38 Lightning had been designed as a high-altitude interceptor and was adequate in the escort role.
 Production had not yet reached the output needed and losses in the Mediterranean had diverted the P-38 establishment strength.
 As an interim solution the Americans were given the British Supermarine Spitfire, but it lacked the range to reach beyond the coastal areas of western Europe.